sawatzkylindsey/hostmonitoring/README.md

 Separate files may be viewed by distinct invocations of our solution.
 * The "inspector" views log lines via HTTP REST Api.
 We should only provide access to files within `/var/log`.
+* The "inspector" is implicitly trusted.
+We do not need to design and implement some form of authentication/authorization.

 From here, let's write down our requirements: